rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v1/api-reference/methods/get-list-billable-load-balancers-v1.0-account-loadbalancers-billable.rst

 .. note::

-   Historical usage data is available for up to 90 days of service activity.
+   List billable load balancers usage data is available for up to 90 days of service activity.

 The following table shows the possible response codes for this operation: